mattmartin14/dream_machine/go_code/simple_etl/readme.md

 <hr>
 <h3>The Setup</h3>
-For this process, we will generate a fake dataset using a previous go project i worked on found [here](../fake_data/readme.md).
+For this process, we will generate a fake dataset using a previous go project i worked on found at this link: https://github.com/mattmartin14/dream_machine/tree/main/go_code/fake_data.
 After that, the code in this program will do the following:

 1. Read in the CSV dataset that we generated
 2. Group on one column and sum on another